-The Department of Pediatrics is seeking Research Coordinator to join our team in a full time position.
+The Department of Pediatrics is seeking a motivated individual to join our team in a full-time Research Coordinator position.
 Columbia University Medical Center's Department of Pediatrics is a world leader in providing care for children.
 Our mission areas include Healthcare, Education and Research.
 We offer care for our patients in over 25 specialty areas as well as individualized care for complex cases.
 Our Residency, Fellowship and Graduate programs are among the best in the Nation.
 Our Clinical, Translational and Basic Science research features collaborations across specialties and stretches from the bench to bedside.
 We also have several active Clinical trials available to our patients.
-This position will support the department by providing research support on projects related to adolescent reproductive health and faculty development and supporting general pediatric research as needed.
+This position will support the department by providing support to our Cystic Fibrosis (CF) Center in the Division of Pulmonology.

-Requires a bachelor's degree or equivalent in education and experience, plus three years of related experience
+Requires a bachelor's degree or equivalent in education and experience, plus two years of related experience

 Equal Opportunity Employer / Disability / Veteran